RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 Experiences are self contained interfaces that interact with your site data for some purpose.
 These include:

 ### Explorer
 A looking glass into your data.
 Explorer focuses on enabling users to see / edit / delete items in your site for any purpose.
-Suited best for direct data managmeent.
+Suited best for direct data management.

 You can get to Explorer via the quick link buttons at the bottom of your main site menu.

 ![Explorer Button Location](<Explorer Button Location.png>)

 ### Workflow
-Based on the populat BPMN 2.0 workflow diagram specification, workflow focuses on letting users create and manage process diagrams that document their activities.
+Based on the popular BPMN 2.0 workflow diagram specification, workflow focuses on letting users create and manage process diagrams that document their activities.
 With a built in processing engine, Workflow can also automate aspects of your business.

 You can access Workflow from the quick navigation buttons at the bottom of your main site side bar.